A pop-up camper is a home on wheels, so why not treat it like your home and equip it with an AC?

 Why Buy A Portable Air Conditioner For A Pop-Up Camper?

-When it comes to air conditioners in RVs, probably most people opt for the roof-mounted AC units provided by the manufacturers by default.
+Regarding air conditioners in RVs, most people probably opt for the roof-mounted AC units provided by the manufacturers by default.

-On the other hand, we have portable air conditioners, a type of ACs that has been lately gaining popularity.
+On the other hand, we have portable air conditioners, a type of AC that has recently gained popularity.

 The answer to the question above is the benefits of portable air conditioners:

-- Portable ACs can be used in RVs that aren’t compatible with roof-mounted ACs.This is the biggest benefit of portable ACs.
-Even if your pop-up camper isn’t compatible with any roof-mounted RV AC, you can use a portable AC in it for your cooling needs.
+- Portable ACs can be used in RVs that aren’t compatible with roof-mounted ACs.This is the most significant benefit of portable ACs.
+Even if your pop-up camper isn’t compatible with any roof-mounted RV AC, you can use a portable AC for your cooling needs.

-- As suggested by their name, portable AC units can be moved around when needed.
-Roof-mounted RV air conditioners do not have this benefit – they are fixed in place and cannot be moved elsewhere.
+- As their name suggests, portable AC units can be moved around when needed.
+Roof-mounted RV air conditioners do not have this benefit—they are fixed in place and cannot be moved elsewhere.

 - Quick installation.
 Portable ACs are much quicker to install than roof-mounted ACs.
-Portable units come with window kits that you need to mount to one of your RVs windows.
+Portable units come with window kits to mount to one of your RV’s windows.
 The installation of the window kit takes relatively little time.

 - Lower power requirements.
 While portable AC units require plenty of power, their power needs are lower than those of roof-mounted ACs.
-If you don’t have a powerful enough generator for a roof-mounted AC, then you can opt for a portable AC.
+You can opt for a portable AC if you don’t have a powerful enough generator for a roof-mounted AC.

 - Lower weight.
 Portable air conditioners also tend to be lighter than roof-mounted units.
 The difference isn’t huge – we aren’t talking a two- or three-fold reduction – but if your pop-up camper has very limited cargo capacity, then even 10 or 20 pounds of weight reduction will be vital for you.

 - Issues with heat evacuation.
-This is the biggest and most important downside of portable air conditioners to know about.
-In fact, it’s so important that we are going to cover it more in-depth a little later.
+This is the biggest and most crucial downside of portable air conditioners.
+We must cover it in more depth a little later.

-And when an appliance that is designed to cool the room produces heat, it’s getting less efficient.
+And when an appliance designed to cool the room produces heat, it’s getting less efficient.

-And while this implies flexibility in placement, it also means that you need to provide a portable AC unit with floor space.
+While this implies flexibility in placement, it also means that you must provide a portable AC unit with floor space.

-To understand what the heat efficiency issue in portable air conditioners is, we should first understand how air conditioners generally work.
+To understand the heat efficiency issue in portable air conditioners, we should first understand how air conditioners generally work.

 Here’s a step-by-step breakdown of the air cooling process in air conditioners:

-- The air conditioner intakes warm air from the room.
+- The air conditioner takes warm air from the room.

 - The warm air flows over the cold & low-pressure evaporation coils.
 As this happens, the refrigerant inside the AC changes from liquid to gas, absorbing heat from the warm air and cooling it down.